My Rates

 FAQs

-I take appointments Mondays, Tuesdays, Thursdays and Fridays from 9AM to 5PM.
+• I take appointments on Tuesday, Wednesday, Thursday and Friday each week from 9AM to 5PM.

 Virtual sessions are accessible through your browser or smart phone.